 What is the Mediterranean diet plate method?
 Is it the same as the healthy eating plate plan?

 You can actually do a Mediterranean twist to the healthy plate method.
-A Mediterranean Diet consists of healthy servings of fruits and vegetables, olive oil or other healthy oils and dressings, seafood or fish at least twice a week, and whole grains with meals, as well as nuts and seeds for snacks.
+A Mediterranean Diet consists of healthy servings of fruits and vegetables, olive oil or other healthy oils and dressings, seafood or fish at least twice a week, and whole grains with meals, as well as nuts and seeds for snacks (check out these healthy snacks for ideas).
 These are all foods that fit well into the Healthy Plate plan as well.

 Diabetic Exchange Diet Confusing